yt-dlp/yt-dlp/README.md

                                     Currently supported keyrings are: basictext,
                                     gnomekeyring, kwallet
-    --no-cookies-from-browser       Do not load cookies from browser (default) --cache-dir DIR                 Location in the filesystem where youtube-dl can store some downloaded information (such
+    --no-cookies-from-browser       Do not load cookies from browser (default) --cache-dir DIR                 Location in the filesystem where yt-dlp can store some downloaded information (such
                                     as client ids and signatures) permanently.
                                     By default $XDG_CACHE_HOME/yt-dlp or